ericodle/GINSA/README.md

 <h3 align="center">GINSA: <ins>G</ins>b<ins>I</ins>f <ins>N</ins>ext-gen <ins>S</ins>equence <ins>A</ins>nalyzer</h3>

   <p align="center">
-    GINSA is a tool to help biodiversity researchers extract data via GBIF.<br /> <br />
+    GINSA is a tool to help biodiversity researchers extract sequence and location data via GBIF.<br /> <br />

   As marine protistologists, the impetus for this project arose from obstacles faced during our own research.
   Thus, we created a Python program that exploits GBIF's wealth of biogeography data and sequence links.